tytydraco/yessleep/out/I_Was_Assigned_to_Cover_a_Cave_Accident_I_Didnt_Publish_What_I_Found.md

 I was in a hotel room off the interstate with the curtains half closed and the lights on even though it was still early.
 The desk was too small, so I spread everything out on the bed.
 Notes.
 Transcripts.
 Time stamps.
 Names.

 I opened my laptop and checked the coverage.
 Most of it was already published.
 Short pieces.
 Updates folded into larger feeds.
 The language was consistent across outlets, even where the facts weren’t.
 There wasn’t much left that felt unclaimed.
-Tis the age of AI journalism.

 I wrote a brief email to my editor.
 I kept it factual.